vibewell25/vibewell/docs/docs/guides/consolidated-implementation-guide.md

 ### Using Form Validation Utility

-Vibewell uses a standard form validation utility based on Zod:
+VibeWell uses a standard form validation utility based on Zod:

 ```tsx
 import { z } from 'zod';